nus-cs2113-AY2324S2/ip/docs/README.md

 # Chandler Chat Bot User Guide

-This is a user guide for using Chandler Chat Bot - a simple task management CLI App
+Chandler Chat Bot is a simple Task Management CLI App that was developed by Jeffinson Darmawan in 2024 under the CS2113 course at NUS.

 ## Features